2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 Price

-$4283.00 (USD) each, double occupancy excluding flights.
+$4983.00 (USD) pp, double occupancy, excluding flights.

 ► Price does not include round-trip airfare or other transportation to Minneapolis.

-► There is a single-room supplement of $315.00.
+► There is a single-room supplement of $375.00.

-► A $500 donation to Project SNOWstorm, is included in the tour price.
-This donation is tax deductible for US residents.
+► A $500 donation to Project SNOWstorm is included in the tour price.
+This donation is tax-deductible for US residents.

 Included:

-► Donation: A $500 donation to Project SNOWstorm is included in the price of the tour, and this donation is tax deductible for US residents.
+► Donation: A $500 donation to Project SNOWstorm is included in the price of the tour, and this donation is tax-deductible for US residents.

 Not Included:

-► Travel to and from Minneapolis, Minnesota, beverages, gratuities, passport and visa fees if required, airline baggage fees, travel insurance protection, and medical evacuation insurance, items of a personal nature (phone calls, laundry, and internet, etc.).
+► Travel to and from Minnesota, beverages, gratuities, passport and visa fees if required, airline baggage fees, travel insurance protection, and medical evacuation insurance, items of a personal nature (phone calls, laundry, and internet, etc.).

 Cancellation Policy